Vrosko/PS_combined/src/chapter4/light_curtain.md

 ![Calulations](../images/lightcurtainequation.png)

 This means that our light curtains need to be at least 206 mm from our robot while the robot reaches out as far as it can.
+The chosen light curtain is the SICK C4MT-05434ABB03DB0, which has Performance Level e.
+The light curtain will be used around the robot with the help of mirrors.